Carrier diffusion in GaN -- a cathodoluminescence study. III: Nature of nonradiative recombination at threading dislocations: Results and Discussion

 As expected, the simulated curves at $V=3$~kV, where the generation volume does not extend beyond the reach of the piezoelectric field, are only weakly affected by nonradiative recombination at the dislocation line.
 However, for an acceleration voltage of 7~kV and especially at $T=80$~K, the difference between the simulated curves with active or inactive dislocation line becomes more pronounced, particularly for the QW emission.
 Here, it is of importance that the QW is not directly excited by the scattered electrons, but only by carriers diffusing from the generation volume to the QW.
 Thus, carriers have to traverse up to 650~nm to contribute to the QW emission, while the GaN emission originates from shallower depths.

+Simulations taking into account only the active dislocation line, but ignoring the piezoelectric field, exhibit an intensity contrast that is invariably lower than the actual one.
+This effect is particularly clear for the GaN emission.
+Note that the dislocation has been assumed to exhibit infinite recombination velocity, and thus has the maximum possible effect on the intensity contrast.

-The simulations ignoring the dislocation line are governed by the impact of the piezoelectric field (dashed lines in Figure~\ref{figMC}).
-At 7~kV, a large portion of carriers is generated beyond the reach of this field.
+The simulations taking into account only the piezoelectric field, but ignoring the active dislocation line, show a strong intensity contrast close to the surface (for an acceleration voltage of 3 kV), but a very weak one far from it (at 7 kV).
+In fact, at 7 kV, a large portion of carriers is generated beyond the reach of this field.
 Due to the shorter diffusion path (average trajectory length) compared with carriers generated closer to the surface, these carriers contribute more significantly to the QW emission.
 As a result, the QW emission exhibits a lower intensity contrast compared with the GaN emission.
 This difference is even more pronounced for a smaller diffusion length.
 Thus, at $T=80$~K, the simulated profile for the QW is almost flat, which implies that even far from the piezoelectric field only few carriers reach the QW.
 The small diffusion length at 80~K thus leads to a weak QW signal, and we had to increase the number of trajectories by a factor of 10 compared to the corresponding simulations at 10~K to obtain an adequate statistics, while still having a higher noise level in the simulated profiles.
 In fact, for $T > 80$~K, the diffusion length becomes too small to lead to a detectable CL signal of the buried QW at the investigated acceleration voltages, both theoretically and experimentally.

-The simulations with active dislocation line (solid lines in Figure~\ref{figMC}) show the opposite behavior.
+The simulations with both piezoelectric field and active dislocation line (solid lines in Fig.~\ref{figMC}) show the opposite behavior.
 The intensity contrast is higher for the QW compared with the GaN emission even though the contribution from the piezoelectric field is reduced.
 This higher sensitivity of the QW emission for the impact of the dislocation line is again due to the long diffusion path: carriers reaching the QW plane have a higher chance to interact with the dislocation line.
 This path becomes even longer when the diffusion length is reduced at $T=80$~K.